 2 – How Did Your First Novel Come About? – In my 20s I’d read a Jackie Collins book in Target and remembered a scene so vividly I kept going, “yeah, I wanna write a book with a character like that”.
 I have no idea of the year or how old I was, and I’d also had a few dreams where I was given great ideas for scenes and I wrote them down on scraps of paper.
 But it wasn’t until July 2006 that my muse gave me that physical push to actually write the book.

 3 – You’ve Written Books Under Pen Names.
 Why? – It’s much easier to use a different name for your writing if you do other things.
 It’s also for privacy issues.
 I write adult novels full of saucy, sexy scenes with hot men under one name, and kid’s stories under another.
 You want to keep them separate.

 5 – When Did You Start Writing Non-fiction Books? – In 2013.
 I’d seen a few blog posts about people turning their posts into books and thought, yeah, I have a lot of expertise and knowledge on many subjects so I could write non-fiction books too.
 I had four non-fiction books and my fourth novel going at the same time.

 6 – Did You Write Those Under Your Own Name? – Two of them, and a third has been released since.
-I’m a jewellery designer, creator, collector and consultant, as well as a wardrobe stylist.
+I’m a jewellery designer and collector, as well as a wardrobe stylist.
 I have expertise in these areas and produced my jewellery book, then my style book.
 I wrote a self-publishing guide, because I know how to do that too, and a book about how positivity can be a bad thing under my first pseudonym.

 7 – How Do You Write Your Books? – Longhand for my novels and young adult stories, with blue pens and spiral bound 200+ page A4 notebooks.
 My non-fiction books were written straight into Word docs or from partially handwritten manuscripts and then added to once typed up.